fanglingsu/vimb/keybindings.md

 \<Esc\>, CTRL-[
 : Switch back to normal mode.

+CTRL-O
+: Executes the next command as normal mode command and return to input mode.

 CTRL-T
 : Open configured editor with content of current form field.

+CTRL-V
+: Pass the next key press directly to GTK.

 CTRL-Z
 : Enter the pass-through mode.